Monday, May 26, 2025

 The game is always rigged.

-My father’s disdain for the arts far exceeded his indifference toward my dyslexia, forcing me, a numerically uncabled person, to study commerce—a subject I quickly developed an equal disdain for.
+My father’s disdain for the arts far exceeded his indifference toward my dyslexia, forcing me, a numerically challenged person, to study commerce.
+A subject I quickly developed an equal disdain for.
 What college didn’t teach me, despite being about trade and commerce, was that the game is rigged and the dice is always loaded.

 Later, as an auto journalist writing a magazine bike column, the outgoing editor boasted about running the rag for over a year without anyone having a driver’s license.
-His replacement was a borderline psychotic bike enthusiast who broke every journalistic norm, sent out drunken rants by email, and seemed determined to prove he was a reckless asshole.
-He succeeded, crashed a few test cars, and soon drove the magazine into the ground.
+His replacement was a borderline psychotic self-styled super bike expert who broke every journalistic norm.
+He sent out drunken rants by email, and seemed determined to prove he was a reckless asshole.
+Which he succeeded in doing, by crashing a few test cars, and next the magazine into the ground.
 By then, I was unpaid for months.
-Despite having a decent readership and a flair for writing, I could never find another gig —aside from the occasional dangling carrot to get free work done.
+Despite having a decent readership and a flair for writing, I could never find another gig.
+Well, aside from the occasional dangling carrot to get free work done.
 Why?
 Because most editors were moonlighting as consultants for manufacturers or riding the gravy train of freebies: the business class flight to Stuttgart, the bullet train to Nagoya.
 Sometimes, a few crumbs fell to the senior staff too.

 So, who needed rogue truth speakers, writing skills be damned.

-These are the new NGOs, the "Dukan" variety!
+They are the new NGOs, the "Dukan" (Shop) variety!

-And believe me, the inept seminar even managers and webinar organizers parroting startup mantras—people who’ve never built anything themselves— may actually be the best of the lot.
+And believe me, those inept seminar event managers and webinar organizers, who parrot startup mantras—people who’ve never built anything themselves?
+They may actually be the best of the lot.
 The most benign ones are in it for their salaries, which are quite often much higher than what bootstrapping founders can afford to pay themselves.

-Otherwise, it starts with incubator staff skimming cuts from disbursed grants—government and CSR funds, mind you—and goes all the way up to their bosses siphoning money through shell startups.
+Otherwise, it starts with incubator staff skimming cuts from disbursed grants—government and CSR funds.
+Then the rot goes all the way up with their bosses siphoning money through shell startups.
 Many saddle their incubatees with rent and incubation fees hidden behind classic bait-and-switch tactics.
 Some offer one-sided contracts that startup founders either don't understand or are too desperate—or broke—to have vetted by a competent lawyer.
 Not that most lawyers even grasp the nuances of startup contracts themselves.

 Then there are the idea thieves—those who harvest concepts from ideation-stage applicants.
 Not to build anything themselves, of course.
 No, they peddle those ideas to wealthier businessmen as consultants.
 Others act as scouts for land sharks—VCs—always looking to carve out their pound of flesh.

-There are more games being played than I can even claim to know.
+Frankly, here are more games being played in this space than I can even claim to know.
 The deeper you go, the murkier it gets.

 As I said at the beginning: the game is always rigged.